 P.O.
 Box 115526

 Juneau, AK 99811-5526

-This closure does not affect recreational razor clam regulations on Westside Cook Inlet beaches.
+This closure does not affect sport and personal use razor clam regulations on west Cook Inlet beaches.

 For additional information, please contact Area Management Biologist Mike Booz or Assistant Area Biologist Holly Dickson at (907) 235-8191